Telemedicine Cognitive Assessment Administration and Troubleshooting

 Cognitive care remains essential for many patients.
 But the risks associated with COVID-19 and stay-at-home policies across the U.S. may have prevented patients from bringing these concerns to the attention of their physicians.

 For practices offering telemedicine — or interested in adding telemedicine cognitive assessment services — BrainCheck provides a simple and effective tool for assessing cognitive function remotely.
 We offer a variety of resources on telemedicine to help practices get started.
-And with our free trial, practices can BrainCheck for 30 days to see the benefits of the platform.
+Practices can schedule a demo to see the benefits of the platform.